wigging/pythonic/_posts/pyzmq/test-client-server.md

 ---
-title: Testing client and server PyZMQ code
+title: Testing a PyZMQ Client and Server
-date: April 11, 2025
+date: April 12, 2025
 ---

 The ZeroMQ context and socket for PyZMQ code can be patched and mocked using pytest and pytest-mock.
 This allows the code to be tested without having to run the server and connect the client.
-For the example discussed below, the client sends a request to the server, the request message is used by the server to execute a command, and finally the result of this command is sent back to the client.
+For the example discussed below, the client sends a request to the server, the request message is used by the server to execute a command, and the result of this command is sent back to the client.
+Finally, tests are demonstrated for the client and server codes.

 ## Client